chrisbacani/Udacity-Data-Scientist-Capstone/README.md

 16. Baggage Handling (Ranked 1 to 5)
 17. Check-In Service (Ranked 1 to 5)

-Extreme Gradient Boosting Model (XGBoost) runs with great efficiency (2.05 seconds to completion and 782 MB consumed) and achieves the best peformance across the 10 pipelines tested - with a training accuracy of 95.2 and accuracy of 95.9 on the test data.
-The model also achieved an ROC AUC Score of 94.9, Precision of 96.1 and Recall of 92.6.
+Extreme Gradient Boosting Model (XGBoost) achieves the most optimal performance exhibiting an output test accuracy of 95, precision of 95, and ROC of 98

 ### 5. Author
 **Chris Bacani**